icostan/the-hard-way/bitcoin/bitcoin-address.md

   * public key is the result of scalar multiplication of private key and a point on Elliptic curve
   * Bitcoin address is derived from public key by doing SHA256 / RIPE160 hashing and adding network prefix and checksum suffix
   * we will generate valid Bitcoin address using two hash functions and simple math operations like addition, multiplication
-  * it should be as easy as copy / paste Ruby code snippets below
+  * copy / paste Ruby code snippets below or get the[gist](https://gist.github.com/icostan/231b459f610e025d31e99b0bcbd8f90e)

 ### Elliptic Curve domain parameters